wp-plugins/contact-form-manager/readme.txt

 = 2.
 How can I display the contact form in my website ? =

 First you need to create a new contact form.
 Now in the XYZ Contact > Contact Forms page you can see the newly created contact form and its short code.
+After making any necessary changes to the form save the contact form.
 Please copy this short code and paste in your contact page.

 = 3.
 How can I add a field to my contact form ? =

 To add a new field in the contact form, please click the edit contact form or add a new contact form link.
 Now you can see a section Form Elements and from here please select the Add Elements.
 No you can select the and create a new element or field.
+Once the new filed is created, copy teh shortcode of the field to form content.

 = 4.
 Should I replace my contact form shortcode after editing the contact form element settings ? =